-Chlamydia is the most common sexually transmitted infection in the UK.
-It can affect men and women, whatever their sexuality.
+Chlamydia is one of the most common sexually transmitted infections (STIs) in the UK.

 - pain when peeing